uyoung-jeong/HRNet-Human-Pose-Estimation/README.md

 ```

 ### Demo Commands
-​
+​```
-     * --cfg = configuration file of HRNet
+--cfg = configuration file of HRNet
-     * --fileType = Types of file. if video file, type 'vid', if image files 'img'.
+--fileType = Types of file. if video file, type 'vid', if image files 'img'.
+--jsonDir = detection json file directory (['objects'][i]['h','w','y','x'] -> bbox)
-     * --imagesDirectory = Directory address of the image.
+--imagesDirectory = Directory address of the image.
-     * --videoFile = Address of the video file on the hard disk.
+--videoFile = Address of the video file on the hard disk.
-     * --outputDir = Directory where you want to save results.
+--outputDir = Directory where you want to save results.
-     * --inferenceFps = In case of video, how many frames/sec you want,
+--inferenceFps = In case of video, how many frames/sec you want,
         default is 20.
-     * --showImages = Type "True" if you want to show the images on the
+--showImages = Type "True" if you want to show the images on the
         screen while running.
 Default is "False".
 No need to input if you
         dont want to show images in the screen.
-     * --cudnnBenchmark = Type "True" if you want to run the demo with
+--cudnnBenchmark = Type "True" if you want to run the demo with
         cudnn.BENCHMARK.
 Default is "False" because it takes a too much
         memory if the input images are not of same size.
 No need to input if you
         dont want to use it with cudnn.BENCHMARK
-​
+​```
 #### Example Command for video
     python tools/demo.py --fileType vid --videoFile demo_samples/videos/basketball.mp4 --outputDir demo/videos/basktball/ --inferenceFps 15 --showImages False --cudnnBenchmark False --cfg experiments/coco/hrnet/w32_384x288_adam_lr1e-3.yaml TEST.MODEL_FILE models/pytorch/pose_coco/pose_hrnet_w32_384x288.pth
 ​
 #### Example Command for images
     python tools/demo.py --fileType img --imagesDirectory data/coco/images/val2017/ --outputDir demo/coco_val  --showImages True --cudnnBenchmark False --cfg experiments/coco/hrnet/w32_384x288_adam_lr1e-3.yaml TEST.MODEL_FILE models/pytorch/pose_coco/pose_hrnet_w32_384x288.pth

 ### Citation
 If you use our code or models in your research, please cite with: